 "The defense of slavery in the Southern states, especially South Carolina, rested on a Biblical -- fundamentalist and literal reading of the Bible -- argument," Sinah said.

-There many examples of this.
+There are many examples of this.
 Presbyterian minister James Henley Thornwell, a co-founder of the Presbyterian Church in the Confederate States of America, wrote, "Certain it is that no direct condemnation of slavery can anywhere be found in the Sacred Volume.
 The master is nowhere rebuked as a monster of cruelty and tyranny; the slave is nowhere exhibited as the object of peculiar compassion or sympathy."

 Thornwell declared that the church could never go beyond what the Bible said.

 "And apart from the Bible she can never speak.
 Her only argument is, Thus it is written."